JanSharp/VRCJanSharpCommon/README.md

 - UpdateManager prefab
 - LocalEventOnInteract to send a custom event to any Udon behaviour locally
 - LocalToggleOnInteract to toggle a single GameObject locally
+- InteractProxy to pass VRChat's interact event from one object to another.
+Useful when the interact is on an object that gets toggled, but the script should not get toggled

 # Ideas